javiserna/eROSITA-X-Plorer/README.md

 This will display the eROSITA light curve for the specified target.
 Enjoy exploring!

 ### Example
 For instance, the star "AB Dor" is a strong X-ray source, so an active star.
-See the data products:
+Their eROSITA products are:

 <img src="https://github.com/javiserna/eROSITAViz/blob/main/demo/AB_Dor_eRASS1_LC.png?raw=true" width="380"/> <img src="https://github.com/javiserna/eROSITAViz/blob/main/demo/AB_Dor_eRASS1_Spec.png?raw=true" width="380"/>

+For more information about this scientific case, please refer to https://doi.org/10.1051/0004-6361/202141379

 ### Acknowledgements
 This project was developed and maintained by Javier Serna © 2024